KellyInnovation/FreshEyesSolutions/index.md

 				</div>
 				<div class='row'>
 					<p>
-						Our team thrives on solving challenges for our customers.
-We love the challenge of creating new solutions to help you succeed.
+						Our team thrives on solving challenges utilizing our years of experience.
 					</p>
 					<p>
-						Kelly Wright, the CEO, has 10 years experience as a chemist and 5 as a software developer.
-She has lead an assortment of projects and learns quickly.
+						Kelly Wright, the CEO, has ten years experience as a chemist and five as a software developer.
 					</p>
 					<p>
 						Nyah Mattison, the intern, is double majoring in computer science and digital arts &#38; media